manzinello/mailgo.js.org/docs/usage-tel.md

 ### sms

-By default, at the moment, sms is disabled on mailgo, you can enable it through the [Configuration](/docs/configuration).
+By default, at the moment, sms is disabled on mailgo, you can enable it through the [Configuration](/docs/configuration), at the moment the render of the modal is the same of the `tel`, but we are working on a better solution also for text messages.

 ## href=#mailgo and data-tel